-The Chinese Civil Code, since coming into effect on 1 January 2021, brought the principle of good faith into the provision of liability for negligence in contracting.
+Since coming into effect on 1 January 2021, the Chinese Civil Code brought the principle of good faith into the provision of liability for negligence in contracting.
 Under article 500 of the Chinese Civil Code, when entering a contract, the parties shall not:

-- · negotiate the contract in bad faith under the pretext of concluding a contract; - deliberately conceal material facts relating to the conclusion of the contract or providing false information; or - · other acts that violate the principle of good faith.
+- 1. negotiate the contract in bad faith under the pretext of concluding a contract; - 2. deliberately conceal material facts relating to the conclusion of the contract or provide false information; or - 3. perform other acts that violate the principle of good faith.